Virginsubjects/StageDUT/README.md

 ## Get started

-So the main aim of this Java application is to colorate one part from a code, the result will be  a webpage in HTML.
+So the first aim of this Java application is to colorate one part from a code, the result will be  a webpage in HTML.
 Besides, to format its layout and most of all control the colors we'll use CSS.

 *Syntactic coloration* aims to automatically formatting some items (tokens) from a text or a code,